getgrav/grav-learn/pages/17/08.advanced/02.performance-and-caching/doc.md

 7. **PECL Yaml Parser**.
 Installing the native PHP PECL Yaml parser can increase YAML parsing speed by as much as 400%!
 This is well worth looking at if you are looking for some extra speed.

+> [!CAUTION]
-!!
-The getgrav.org runs on a single dedicated server with quad core processors, 16GB of memory and 6G SSD drives.
+> The getgrav.org runs on a single dedicated server with quad core processors, 16GB of memory and 6G SSD drives.
 We also run PHP 7.4 with Zend opcache and APCu user cache.
 The web servers do run a few other websites but not as many as you would find in a shared-hosting environment.

 ## Caching Options